Arraying/Candor/README.md

 - A web server to serve the dashboard.
 - A database server for the dashboard.

+**Warning:** This exposes the Docker socket to the runner's container.
+If you believe this is not worth the risk, please run the runner on baremetal instead.

 ### Runner

 The runner executes a pipeline plan and, if applicable, archives artifacts.